BorisHouenou/instructor-and-TA-notices/README.md

 I apologize that some materials are in proprietary formats, but for things like spreadsheets and rich text docs, I wanted folks to be able to have formats that could be directly uploaded to Google Docs.

+I expect to upload all the docs sometime in late February.

 Carl Howe
 carl@rstudio.com